fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 which we know to be useful for defining new decoders in terms of existing ones.

-Monad transformers typically provide specialised `Monad` instances if their
-underlying type has one.
-So, for example, `ReaderT` has a `MonadError`,
-`MonadPlus`, etc if the underlying has one.

 # The Infinite Sadness